sjcockell/fuzzierlogic.blog/files/wp-content/plugins/wptouch/readme.txt

 = Well, what if my users don't like it and want to see my regular site? =

 There's a mobile switch option in the footer on *WPtouch* for your users to easily switch between the *WPtouch* view and your site's regular appearance.
 It's that easy.
-We even automatically put a little snippet of code into your current theme which will be shown only to iPhone/iPod/Android visitors, giving them control to switch between the two site themes easily.
+We even automatically put a little snippet of code into your current theme which will be shown only to iPhone, iPod touch, Android or BlackBerry touch mobile device visitors, giving them control to switch between the two site themes easily.

 = Will it slow down my blog, or increase my server load? =

 Not bloody likely!
 Unless of course you're getting slammed with all sorts of traffic because you've installed this sexy thang.
-The entire theme files package for *WPtouch* is small (300kb or so without the screenshots).
+The entire theme files package for *WPtouch* is small.
 It was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, login, categories, tags, comments etc.

 == Screenshots ==

 1. Posts on the front page
 2. Drop down menu navigation
+3. Push Messaging
+4. iPhone native select support for tags & categories
-3. Single post page w/ YouTube video
+5. Single post page post meta, options bar, comments
-4. Post meta data, mail, social bookmarking and navigation
-5. Comment box (ajax powered)
-6. Links with automatic favicon support
-7. Archives page with tag cloud & monthly list
-8. Sample post with image auto-size
-9. Built-in 'e-mail post' capability
-10. WordPress Photo Gallery & Post Nav Support
-11. Theme switch link appearance
+6. Ajax comment form
+7. Switch link in the footer
+8. Archives page appearance (auto-generated if you have a page called 'Archives')
+9. Sample regular page